We appreciate your patience while we work to update our website.

 The Western History Association announces a prize of $500 for the Joan Paterson Kerr Book Award.
 This award is presented annually for the best illustrated book on the history of the American West.
 There is a $500 prize awarded to the author/editor and a certificate goes to the press.

-All submissions must have a 2019 publication date.
+All submissions must have a 2022 copyright date.
 While the formal process requires presses/journals to submit the work of their authors, the WHA strongly recommends that authors check with the award committee chair a week before the deadline to see if they received a copy of their work.
 Presses should submit nominations and a copy of the book to each member of the award committee listed below.
 Please note that a physical copy of the book is required.

--2020 Awards Cycle opens January 25, 2020
+-2023 Awards Cycle opens January 25, 2023

--2020 Award Submission (Postmark) Deadline: April 15, 2020
+-2023 Award Submission (Postmark) Deadline: April 15, 2023

 2018 | Steve Friesen for Lakota Performers in Europe: Their Culture and the Artifacts They Left Behind (University of Oklahoma Press, 2017)